darth-anish/House-Price-Prediction/README.md

-# Regression
+# House-Price-Prediction
-This repository includes ml projects on regression task.
+This repository includes train, test and dataset descrpition and py-notebook files.
+This project is a regression task which predicts the price of houses.